Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Results and Discussion

 Fig.~\ref{fig:m_vs_beta}(a) shows the evolution of $m_1$ for $h = 0.0$ and $h = 0.3$ (blue and orange curves, respectively) at fixed $\alpha = 1.8$ and $N = 32$.
 Similarly, Fig.~\ref{fig:m_vs_beta}(b) displays the corresponding behavior for $\alpha = 0.8$ and $\alpha = 1.8$ (blue and orange curves, respectively), with $h = 0.0$ and $N = 32$.
 Figures~\ref{fig:m_vs_beta}(c) and (d) present the same information for $m_2$.
-For a fixed value of $\alpha$, $m_{1,2}$ reaches a larger value when $h$ is increased.
-In contrast, when $\alpha$ changes from $1.8$ to $0.8$, the peak position of $m_{1,2}$ shifts while its amplitude remains nearly unchanged.
+At fixed $\alpha$, the peak position of $m_{1,2}$ exhibits only a weak dependence on $h$ in Fig.~\ref{fig:m_vs_beta}(a) and (c), whereas the magnitude of $m_{1,2}$ increases clearly with $h$.
+In contrast, Fig.~\ref{fig:m_vs_beta}(b) and (d) show a more pronounced shift of peaks toward lower $\beta$ with nearly identical amplitudes, as $\alpha$ is reduced from $1.8$ to $0.8$, reflecting the distinct universality classes associated with these interaction exponents.
+These trends are consistent with the behavior of $\Delta$, $\chi$, and $S$ discussed earlier.
 In the zero-field case, for both choices of $\alpha$, $m_{1,2}$ vanishes at small $\beta$, then increases as $\beta$ grows, reaches a maximum, and eventually returns to zero as $\beta \rightarrow \infty$.
 This vanishing of $m_{1,2}$ in both the $\beta \to 0$ and $\beta \to \infty$ limits is expected for the LRTFIM at zero field: the system is maximally mixed at $\beta = 0$ and becomes ferromagnetically ordered at very large $\beta$, and both limits correspond to stabilizer states with zero magic.
 For $h = 0.3$, however, $m_1$ ($m_2$) saturates to $0.1341 \pm 0.04$ ($0.055 \pm 0.012$) at large $\beta$, as any nonzero field introduces non-stabilizerness into the system.
-The shift in the peak position of $m_{1,2}$ with $h$ is subtle in Fig.~\ref{fig:m_vs_beta}(a) and (c), whereas Fig.~\ref{fig:m_vs_beta}(b) and (d) clearly show a more pronounced displacement of the peaks for different values of $\alpha$, reflecting the distinct universality classes associated with these interaction exponents.
-These trends are consistent with the behavior of $\Delta$, $\chi$, and $S$ discussed earlier.
 The qualitative features of $m_1$ and $m_2$ as functions of $\beta$ are similar; however, the peak of $m_2$ is lower and narrower.
 The statistical error in $m_{1,2}$ is proportional to $m_{1,2}$ itself and therefore vanishes when the magic is zero.
 Near the peak, $\delta m_1 \sim 8\%$ for $h=0.0$, increasing to $\sim 9\%$ for $h=0.3$.
 For $m_2$, $\delta m_2$ reaches $\sim 14\%$ at zero field and increases to $\sim 22\%$ at $h = 0.3$ for $\mathcal{N}=10^4$ samples.
 As discussed in Sec .~\ref{sec:3.2}, the maximum $\delta m_2$ is significantly larger than the maximum $\delta m_1$.\\

 As discussed in Sec.~\ref{sec:3.2}, the quantity $m_n$ that we compute in this work is not the absolute or “true” magic of the thermal state at inverse temperature $\beta$.
 Rather, it corresponds to a particular choice of purification or embedding of the mixed state into a larger pure-state system.
 In principle, a more rigorous definition of magic for a mixed state would require a more involved minimization procedure (for example, across different purification schemes)~\cite{Leone_2024, Warmuz_2025}.
 Because we are not performing this full optimization, our estimate of magic is an upper bound — the actual magic could be strictly lower.
 Nonetheless, even within our framework, the signal we obtain appears strong enough to reliably detect the thermal phase transition.